 The Summer Wind

 Welcome aboard our happy ship!
 The Summer Wind is a steel-hulled, Junk-rigged ocean cruising schooner designed by noted naval architect Thomas E. Colvin.
-She sails regularly along the Delaware River at Philadelphia in addition to private charters to the Chesapeake Bay.
+After many years based in Philadelphia, she now sails from her new home in the Inner Harbor of Baltimore, in addition to private charters to the Chesapeake Bay.
 Her design is based on Colvin's Gazelle, his personal boat.

 Year Built 1979